cleverfool97/Leetcode/readme.md

 	* Comments of structures provided for the problem, implemented in the .h files and provided by default by Leetcode when completing the problem

 Good luck getting those job offers!! :)

+## Contact

+James Wang
+You can contact me at jameswang97 at ucla.edu (prevent spambots).